University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 **Questions:**
 - Approximately how many genes were predicted?
 - What information is stored for each coding sequence?
-- why is genome annotation necessary before variant effect prediction?
+- Why is genome annotation necessary before variant effect prediction?
 - What does the locus tag represent?

 ## 3.2 Identify variants